- Our Blog

 Change the hiring process

 Don’t just institute the same process you used in the past — it’s important to be intentional about how you message and where you place that message.
 The language you use is critical to how people respond, so evaluate your messaging and make sure you research the best places to reach women.
 What are they reading?
 What organizations or events do they go to for networking?
 Financial advice has evolved to a “how can I help you?” profession, so make sure this is clearly communicated in the way you describe your business.
 Also, take into consideration people’s future potential when hiring, not just their past experience.
-This will cast a wider net to find more promising candidates.
+This will cast a wider net to find more qualified candidates.

 Create the right culture